-For this family of devices, the IC specific pads are available on RB4, RB6, RC0, and RC1 pins.
+For this family of devices, the IC specific pads are available on RB4 and RB6 (20-pin devices only), and RC0 and RC1 pins.
 The IC characteristics of each of these pins is controlled by the RxyI2C registers.
 These characteristics include enabling IC specific slew rate (over standard GPIO slew rate), selecting internal pull-ups for IC pins, and selecting appropriate input threshold as per SMBus specifications.

-Important: Any peripheral using the IC pins reads the IC input levels when enabled via RxyIC.
+Important: Any peripheral using the IC pins reads the IC input levels when enabled via RxyI2C.